Aleksandr Ryazantsev: Amkar Perm

 On 11 July 2017, he was loaned to Amkar Perm until the end of the 2017-18 season.

 On 10 June 2018, Ryazantsev announced that his Zenit contract that expired at the end of the 2017–18 season will not be extended.

 Khimki

 On 14 September 2018, he joined the Russian Football National League club FC Khimki.

 Torpedo Moscow

 On 11 June 2019, he signed a one-year contract with FC Torpedo Moscow.

 On 30 May 2023, Ryazantsev extended his contract with Torpedo for the 2023–24 season.

 Attributes

 Mainly a winger, he can also appear as a midfielder or attacking midfielder.

 International career

-Ryazantsev was originally called up for Russian national team for an friendly against Belgium on 17 November 2010.
+Ryazantsev was originally called up for Russian national team for a friendly against Belgium on 17 November 2010.
 He was not included in the final squad preparing for the game.
 On 7 June 2011, he made his debut for Russia in a friendly against Cameroon.